appsembler/tahoe-auth0/README.md

 ### 0.5.
 Configure the Organization
 Each organization is going to be mapped to a single edx-platform organization.
-- The organization name must match the edx-platform `organization.short_name`.
+- The Auth0 organization ID (Similar to `org_1Ab2Cd3`) should be saved into `admin` config in Site Configuration.
-- Save the organization ID (Similar to `org_1Ab2Cd3`) to create a connection later.
+- Save the organization ID to create a connection later.

 ### 0.6.
 Configure the Connection
 Go to your tenant's _Authentication > Database_ section, and create a custom